paulmalherbe/Tartan/doc/SYS.rst

 -----
 Tartan Systems started out in 1981 as a suite of programs I wrote in COBOL and until 1994 ran on various platforms including CPM, RSX11M, MSDOS, AT&T UNIX and SCO.

-In 1994 I discovered LINUX and when iBCS2 became available I modified the systems to run under LINUX and continue doing so until today.
+In 1994 I discovered LINUX and when iBCS2 became available I modified the systems to run under LINUX.

-In 2003 I started looking around for another programming language in which I could rewrite the systems to   run under LINUX as well as Windows without having to recompile etc. Also I was getting irritated with having to compile using SCO.
+In 2003 I started looking around for another programming language in which I could rewrite the systems to run under LINUX, as well as Windows, as I was getting irritated with having to compile using SCO.

 Eventually I decided on the following: